Whitehall on Lady’s Island

 Image from the Beaufort Civic Master Plan, adopted 2014.

 Whitehall is a logical growth area for the City.
 Whitehall’s location, along the water and close to downtown, is well suited for growth, but past development proposals for this property have been hotly contested.

 Today, we are in a much better position to get this development right because we have three new important tools: Beaufort’s Civic Master Plan, adopted in 2014, this summer after 80 public meetings; Lady’s Island Growth Principles; and the Beaufort Code, a zoning code adopted this summer after 80 public meetings.these guiding documents help describe a vision for Whitehall as “a fully integrated, mixed-use, pedestrian friendly neighborhood” that can “be a logical extension of downtown [Beaufort] that complements, but does not compete with, the historic core.”

-As recently as November, the Metropolitan Planning Commission denied a plan that did not meet the vision of the City Civic Master Plan.
+The Metropolitan Planning Commission previously denied a plan that did not meet the vision of the City Civic Master Plan.
 The developer has revised and resubmitted a new plan.

 What is similar to Whitehall?
 Click here to see similar developments that have components of traditional neighborhoods.